 ACL injuries often happen during sports and fitness activities that can put stress on the knee:

-Receiving a direct blow to the knee or collision, such as a football tackle
+- Receiving a direct blow to the knee or having a collision, such as a football tackle

 When the ligament is damaged, there is usually a partial or complete tear of the tissue.
 A mild injury may stretch the ligament but leave it intact.